Coffee Terms Illustrated

 Sorting

-SortingProcessed coffees are sometimes hand sorted by grade, or to remove defects.
+SortingProcessed coffees are sometimes hand sorted to remove defects or to separate by grade.

 Swiss Water Process

 Swiss Water ProcessThe SWISS WATERŪ Process is a 100% chemical free coffee decaffeination process.
-Most decaffeination processes use chemical solvents, like methylene chloride (MC).
-SWISS WATERŪ Process uses only water when removing caffeine, producing a water processed decaf coffee.
+Most decaffeination processes use chemical solvents, such as methylene chloride (MC).
+The SWISS WATERŪ Process uses only water to remove caffeine, producing a water processed decaf coffee.

 Wet Mill